 The titles are everything you’d expect at this point, although in hindsight it’s amusing to note they completely give away one of the movie’s biggest twists by almost entirely featuring volcanic activity – which connects to nothing else in the story apart from Blofeld’s base – as the backdrop to the silhouetted shenanigans.
 Barry’s theme song, and score, are masterful and among his very best.
 The usual brassy pomp and energy is there but this time tempered by an elegant oriental accent that seeps into the film, providing a sense of exoticness that the occasionally grey and drab urban Japanese locales lack.

 Thankfully, Bond’s ‘murder’ before the credits was merely a ruse so the world’s highest profile secret agent could have a few days peace and quiet to, you know, actually be an effective spy.
 Good job too, otherwise the film would have been pretty short.
 In fact, the opposite was true.
 The original cut of the film was over three hours long, based on a screenplay by Roald Dahl, presumably in a tit-for-tat retaliation for Fleming dabbling in children’s books with “Chitty Chitty Bang Bang”.
-Indeed, although a friend of the author, Dahl declared it one of the worst Bond novels are retained almost nothing of the book’s story save a few character names.
+Indeed, although a friend of the author, Dahl declared it one of the worst Bond novels and retained almost nothing of the book’s story save a few character names.

 When the original three hour cut by Lewis Gilbert’s editor Thelma Connell received terrible responses from test audiences, unsung Bond hero Peter Hunt was brought in to salvage the picture and while he managed a creditable job, retaining a coherent plot, it’s hard to ignore the many scenes and sequences which simply abut one another rather than flow together.
 Stunts are retained at the expense of context and logic, such as the impressive sequence where a car full of henchmen sent to kill Bond and Japanese Secret Service agent Aki are intercepted and captured by a helicopter carrying a magnetic crane.
 The helicopter lifts the car off the road then flies out to see to dump their cargo.
 Sure, it gives Bond a ‘witty’ line about Japanese efficiency being a ‘drop in the ocean’ but this happens at a point in the film where time is running out and Bond, Aki and Tanaka have little information and hardly any leads to investigate.
 Might have been better to take four enemy agents to a secure location for questioning, no?